Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Paper checks are not a good choice if the payee doesn’t have the means to cash a check (e.g. a bank account or a third-party cash service).

-Additionally, paying with paper checks is suboptimal in countries where postal privacy, efficiency, and security are problems that may cause the check to be stolen or go missing.
+Additionally, paying with paper checks is suboptimal in countries where postal privacy, efficiency, and security are problematic, potentially leading to checks being stolen or going missing.
 Most corporate AP departments want to reduce or eliminate check payments because of their high labor costs, inefficiencies, and the risk of fraud they introduce.

 PayPal

 Funds are drawn from the payer’s account (usually via ACH) and loaded into their PayPal account.
-The payee can then use those funds directly to pay for goods and services that accept PayPal or transfer those funds to a bank account connected to PayPal.
+The payee can then use those funds to pay for goods and services that accept PayPal or transfer them to a bank account linked to PayPal.

-PayPal acts as a clearinghouse between parties, which also includes ensuring funds are transferred to suitable users with good standing.
-Funds are usually received immediately within minutes, but if there are issues, those funds may be held by PayPal.
+PayPal acts as a clearinghouse between parties, including ensuring funds are transferred to suitable users with good standing.
+Funds are usually received within minutes, but if there are issues, they may be held by PayPal.

 Payers sending mass payments this way pay a transaction fee (plus a percentage of the transaction for international payments).
-For international payees, they may have to pay currency conversion and withdrawal fees.
+International payees may have to pay currency conversion and withdrawal fees.

 Advantages of a Paypal

 PayPal is fast, secure, and easy to use.
-Once registered, users only have to provide payees with an email address to receive their money.
-This keeps bank information private, and users can choose whether they want to transfer the money to a bank account, or keep it for credit online with stores like Amazon.
+Once registered, users only need to provide payees’ email addresses to receive their money.
+This keeps bank information private, and users can choose whether they want to transfer the money to a bank account or keep it for credit online with stores like Amazon.

 Disadvantages of Paypal

 Some payees find the transaction fees a little high.
 Especially for mass global payments.
-Not all customers live in a place where Paypal can integrate with their bank account.
-If there is information lacking, this payment method won’t work.
+Not all customers live in areas where PayPal can integrate with their bank accounts.
+If any information is missing, this payment method won’t work.

 Best Use Case